Puerto Rico v. Branstad

 Puerto Rico v.
 Branstad, 483 U.S. 219 (1987), was a case decided by the Supreme Court of the United States that ruled unanimously that federal courts have the power to enforce extraditions based on the Extradition Clause of Article Four of the United States Constitution.
-The decision overruled a prior decision in Kentucky v.
+The decision overruled a 1861 decision in Kentucky v.
 Dennison, which had made federal courts powerless to order governors of other U.S. states to fulfill their obligations in the Extradition Clause.

 Background

 The Extradition Clause, in Article IV, Section 2, of the United States Constitution reads:

 A Person charged in any State with Treason, Felony, or other Crime, who shall flee from Justice, and be found in another State, shall on demand of the executive Authority of the State from which he fled, be delivered up, to be removed to the State having Jurisdiction of the Crime.